29/10/2018How to Rebuild Your Credit After a Consumer Proposal or Bankruptcy

 While bankruptcy and consumer proposals can release you from the pressure and worry of creditors and debt, your journey is not over.
 Now that your papers are filed, you need to start rebuilding your credit.
 This is indeed one of the largest concerns for people under insolvency proceedings.

-While your first bankruptcy will remain on your credit report for seven years, and a consumer proposal for three, there are many things you can do in the meantime to help speed up the process.
+While your first bankruptcy will remain on your credit report for seven years, and a consumer proposal for three, here are five things you can do in the meantime to help speed up the process.

 The first step in rebuilding your credit is to make sure that the credit bureaus are reporting correctly.
 This is not something the Licensed Insolvency Trustee can do for you, so we strongly urge debtors to take this step as errors are common with the creditors under these circumstances.